royaltm/node-zmq-raft/README.md

 ```

 1. Now, from the `cli`, let's connect to the cluster with: `.connect 127.0.0.1:8047`.
-2. Let's subscribe to the state machine from another console with: `.subscribe 127.0.0.1:8047`.
+2. Let's subscribe to the BSM from another console with: `.subscribe 127.0.0.1:8047`.
 3. We can now flood the cluster with some updates using: `.start some_data`.
 You will see the updates being populated to the subscribers.
 4. To stop flooding, enter `.stop`.
 5. To read the whole log, type: `.read`.
 6. To get the current log information, type: `.info`.
 7. Type `.help` for more commands.

 ### Cluster membership changes.